 The Journal of Digital Pedagogy subscribes to the principles of publication ethics as outlined by the Committee on Publication Ethics (COPE).
 Cases of plagiarism, data fabrication, or other breaches of publication ethics will be addressed according to COPE guidelines.

 Originality: Authors must guarantee that the submitted manuscript was originally written by them.
 The work must not have been published previously and must not be under consideration for publication elsewhere.
 If the work and/or words of others are included, they must be appropriately cited and quoted.
 Authors must make a clear statement about the originality of their work.
-Editors will scan each submitted manuscript with plagiarism detector software; in the event of fraud or misconduct, the submission will be rejected.

 Data access and citation: Authors may be requested to provide raw data relevant to their paper for editorial review and must be prepared to provide public access to such data in accordance with open science principles.
 All data must be cited using standard academic citation formats and included in the reference list.
 Data sharing should comply with applicable privacy and ethical standards.